Indoor Rock Climbing Outdoors

 ISU has practically taken ownership of Ross Park.
 They run climbing programs, offer free downloads of the most comprehensive climbing and bouldering guides to the area written by their instructors and host one of the oldest and most entertaining climbing competitions in the Northwest, The Pocatello Pump.

-When you tire of climbing there, drive less than an hour North to Massacre Rocks State Park for another 500+ climbs; or hang out with the native animals of Idaho at the Pocatello Zoo, located inside Ross Park.
-The park also features the Bannock County Historical Museum, the Fort Hall Replica detailing life as it was during the early pioneer days, a playground of sand, swings and jungle-gym and the usual baseball diamonds and soccerfield.
+When you tire of climbing, hang out with the native animals of Idaho at the Pocatello Zoo, located inside Ross Park.
+The park also features the Bannock County Historical Museum, the Fort Hall Replica detailing life as it was during the early pioneer days.
+Want more climbing?
+Drive less than an hour north to Massacre Rocks State Park.
+You’ll find another 500+ climbs.

 Ross Park Specifics